 On September 12, 2017, Curetis and MGI Tech Co.
-Ltd, Shenzhen, China, or MGI, a fully-owned subsidiary of BGI Group, one of the world's leading genome sequencing centers headquartered in Shenzhen, Guangdong, P. R. China, entered into a MoU for a broad collaboration to develop targeted NGS IVD assays for microbial infections.
+Ltd, Shenzhen, China, or MGI, a fully-owned subsidiary of BGI Group, one of the world's leading genome sequencing centers headquartered in Shenzhen, Guangdong, P. R. China, entered into a MoU that envisions a broad collaboration to develop targeted NGS IVD assays for microbial infections.
 The broad collaboration includes the development of a targeted NGS assay for microbial infections, a workflow for native samples integrating MGI and Curetis instrumentation and the development of assay design and data interpretation by Curetis' subsidiary Ares Genetics.

-Under the terms of the agreement, MGI will provide hardware and chemistry integration and develop an automated workflow as well as manufacture the targeted NGS assays.
-MGI will also be in charge of validating the assay and seeking regulatory approval as needed.
-Curetis and Ares Genetics will provide expertise in sample preparation technologies, panel design and NGS sequencing assay design using its ARESdb.
-Ares Genetics will also develop a data interpretation application that automates the bioinformatics analysis of the NGS data and supports the interpretation and visualization of NGS results on pathogens and antibiotic resistance markers detected by the assay to facilitate the deployment of the assay in the clinical routine.
-Ares Genetics and BGI Group will be supported by Prof. Dr. Andreas Keller from the Center for Bioinformatics at Saarland University, the leading academic partner in the development of GEAR.
+Under the terms of the MoU, MGI would provide hardware and chemistry integration and develop an automated workflow as well as manufacture the targeted NGS assays.
+MGI would also be in charge of validating the assay and seeking regulatory approval as needed.
+Curetis and Ares Genetics would provide expertise in sample preparation technologies, panel design and NGS sequencing assay design using its ARESdb.
+Ares Genetics would also develop a data interpretation application that automates the bioinformatics analysis of the NGS data and supports the interpretation and visualization of NGS results on pathogens and antibiotic resistance markers detected by the assay to facilitate the deployment of the assay in the clinical routine.

-In September 2017, Curetis and MGI entered also into a first collaboration agreement under the MoU to assess the feasibility of using MGISeq sequencing data with the ARESdb and ARES Technology Platform.
-In January 2018, Curetis entered into a supply and authorization agreement as well as a further research and development collaboration and service agreement with MGI to advance its strategic alliance in NGS-based infectious disease testing.
-Curetis and MGI aim to integrate Curetis' patented Unyvero L4 Lysator -based sample preparation technology and MGI's NGS next generation sequencing technology to develop a fully automated workflow that allows the processing of any type of native clinical sample with the subsequent NGS-based detection of microbial pathogens and genetic markers for antibiotic resistances.
-Under the terms of the agreement and subject to certain conditions, including the first commercial order for the products to be supplied by Curetis, as described above, and specific agreement on pricing and the relevant commercial terms, MGI reimbursed Curetis for supporting the workflow integration and transferring this advanced technology, and pay technology access fees, a transfer price on OEM hardware and consumables, and royalties on product sales.
-The research and development collaboration and service agreement was terminated on July 31, 2019 after successfully demonstrating proof-of-concept for combining Curetis' Lysator technology with MGI's sequencing technology.
-However, due to MGI's economic considerations, Curetis does not expect MGI to move forward with productization in the near-term.
+On January 10, 2018, Curetis entered into a supply and authorization agreement with MGI to advance its strategic alliance in NGS-based infectious disease testing.
+Curetis and MGI aim to integrate Curetis' patented Unyvero L4 Lysator-based sample preparation technology and MGI's NGS next generation sequencing technology to develop a fully automated workflow that allows the processing of any type of native clinical sample with the subsequent NGS-based detection of microbial pathogens and genetic markers for antibiotic resistances.
+Under the terms of the agreement and subject to certain conditions, including the first commercial order for the products to be supplied by Curetis, as described above, and specific agreement on pricing and the relevant commercial terms, MGI reimbursed Curetis for supporting the workflow integration and transferring this advanced technology, in a total amount of less than €100,000.
+No further amounts are expected under this agreement in the foreseeable future.